Published on November 8th, 2018 | by Jean Verdon

 That’s why it’s important to alternate between long-distance runs, shorter, more intense cardio-fitness sessions and recovery.
 In order to run 30,000 steps, take things step by step…

-If you train reasonably hard, you will reached 10 kilometres relatively easily.
+If you train reasonably hard, you will reach 10 kilometres relatively easily.
 Those with a decent level of fitness can aim to do 10k in less than an hour.

 Once this achieved, you can think about testing your stamina and abilities by entering a half marathon, which is what I opted to do.